- By Daniel Newman and Olivier BlanchardAuthors, 'Human/Machine'November 15, 2019

 (There have been many scary stories lately about how robots and artificial intelligence will increasingly replace human jobs in the coming years.
 So, you may be nervous about what the future holds for you and your career.
-In this excerpt from their
+In this excerpt from their new book Human/Machine: The Future of Our Partnership With Machines, technology consultants and authors Daniel Newman and Olivier Blanchard, share their insights and advice.)

 Over the course of the next few decades, machine learning, smart automation and artificial intelligence will transform business operations as radically as the internet, cloud computing and mobility did.
 The principal difference between these two waves of technology disruption is their potential impact on job creation.